Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-join-data.md

 ## Practice Exercise

 Enhance your Jewelry Junction API by:
-1. Implementing an endpoint that retrieves the top-selling products for a given time period
+1. Implementing an endpoint that retrieves products sorted by price within a specific style
-2. Creating an endpoint that provides inventory status reports (e.g., products with low stock, out-of-stock products)
+2. Creating an endpoint that provides products with similar characteristics to a given product
-3. Implementing an endpoint that calculates the total value of the inventory
+3. Implementing an endpoint that calculates the total value of all products
-4. Creating an endpoint that provides customer insights (e.g., top customers, customer purchase patterns)
+4. Creating an endpoint that retrieves products with a specific metal across all styles
-5. Implementing an endpoint that generates a report of products that haven't sold in a given time period
+5. Implementing an endpoint that retrieves the most expensive and least expensive products for each style